Updated: February 16, 2022

 Option A) If you want our optimization experts to handle this for you, you can order our Shopify lazy loading service.

-Option B) If enjoy working with code and want to take a crack at it, start with the lazysizes library to implement on your site.
+Option B) If you enjoy working with code and want to take a crack at it, start with the lazysizes library to implement on your site.

 Read How to Safely Edit a Shopify Theme before editing your theme code.
 Summary: duplicate your theme before editing.